By highrise logo

 <div id="one">

 Calling out of work means informing your employer that you will not come to work on a day scheduled for work.
-This can be due to various reasons, such as personal emergencies or any other perfectly valid excuse.
+This can be due to various reasons, such as personal emergencies or any other perfectly valid reason.

 <div id="two">